serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 This usually corresponds to the table name but sometimes table names might have underscores or other invalid characters, so you decide what to name your entity in generated code (a valid identifier name).

-> Starting with Serene 1.6.2+ entity identifier is set automatically to a pascalized version of tablename.

-Our table name is *Movie* so it is also a valid and fine C# identifier, so let's use *Movie* as the entity identifier.
+Our table name is *Movie* so it is also a valid and fine C# identifier, so let's leave *Movie* as the entity identifier.
 Our entity class will be named *MovieRow*.

 This name is also used in other class names.
 For example our page controller will be named *MovieController*.
-.

 It also determines the page url, in this sample our editing page will be at URL */MovieDB/Movie*.